excellalabs/paragon/src/Button/README.md

 ## API

 ### `buttonType` (string; optional)
 `buttonType` is used to determine the type of button to be rendered.
 See [Bootstrap's buttons documentation](https://getbootstrap.com/docs/4.0/components/buttons/) for a list of applicable button types.
 For example, `buttonType="light"`.
-Defaults to `undefined`.
+The default is `undefined`.

 ### `className` (string array; optional)
-`className` specifies Bootstrap class names to apply to the table.
+`className` specifies Bootstrap class names to apply to the button.
 See [Bootstrap's buttons documentation](https://getbootstrap.com/docs/4.0/components/buttons/) for a list of applicable class names.
 The default is an empty array.

 ### `display` (string; required)
 `display` specifies the text that is displayed within the button.

 ### `inputRef` (function; optional)
 `inputRef` is a function that defines a reference for the button.
 An example `inputRef` from the calling component could look something like: `inputRef={(input) => { this.button = input; }}`.
 The default is an empty function.

+### `isClose` (boolean; optional)
+`isClose` is used to determine if the button is a "Close" style button to leverage bootstrap styling.
+Example use case is with the Status Alert [dismiss button](https://getbootstrap.com/docs/4.0/components/alerts/#dismissing).
+The default is false.

 ### `onBlur` (function; optional)
 `onBlur` is a function that would specify what the button should do when the `onBlur` event is triggered.
 For example, the button could change in color or `buttonType` when focus is changed.
 The default is an empty function.